coreyfournier/PoolAutomation/Readme.md

 Temperature information is updated live using server sent events from the backend.
 If you implement logging of the temperature you can display the information over time from all of the sensors.
 ![Alt text](assets/pool-automation-stats.PNG "Stats")

 You can configure custom actions that listen for events to make decisions.
 Each UI component is a variable and built dynamically.
 Changing any value fires an event and any component can listen to the events to change the application flow.
+See Plugins folder for examples

 ![Alt text](assets/pool-automation-actions.PNG "Custom actions")